decentration/decentration.github.io/blog/2021-08-26-welcome/index.md

 tags: [facebook, hello, docusaurus]
 ---

+This blog is being revamped.
+It will be a place for ideas to be communicated.

 [Docusaurus blogging features](https://docusaurus.io/docs/blog) are powered by the [blog plugin](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog).

 Simply add Markdown files (or folders) to the `blog` directory.